zaptst/zap/README.md

 #### `timestamp`

+The time the event occurred.

-A string which is a valid ISO 8601 date and time
+A valid ISO 8601 date and time string.

 ```js
 { ... "timestamp": "2018-07-25T23:47:57.425Z" }
 ```

 Timestamps are used to calculate durations of suites, tests, or assertions.
 For example, if you have a test's `"started"` event and its `"passed"` event, you can compare their timestamps in order to tell how long the test took.